TurtleEngr/gitproj/doc/user-doc/subcommands/git-proj-config.md

 ## Main Menu Options

-- (1) Quit
+- (1) Quit, exit git-proj-config

-    In the lower level menus #1 will change to "Back" and "Quit" will move to #3.
+    In the lower level menus, #1 will change to "Back" and "Quit" will move to #3.

 - (2) Help